Station Road, Newbridge: History

-The founding of Kildare County in 2002 saw the erection of floodlights and the development of a 250-seater stand (250 seats and a corporate area for 70).
+Floodlights were also erected and the first match under the lights took place between Kildare County and Monaghan United on 9 November 2002.
 There were plans for the construction of a new 1,100-seat stand.
 However, two separate 300-seat uncovered stands were erected on the Milltown side of the ground in August 2008 instead.
 Further upgrade work including turnstiles, realigning and lengthening of the pitch to 95 metres as well as the erection of screen fencing at the rear of the town goals, additional security monitoring, the installation of lightning protection is also planned.